most powerful compound in botanical medicine,

 Curcumin was found to inhibit GSK-3β with as little as 66 nM IC50 (32).

-Eighth, the spice has been shown to induce the expression of hemeoxygenase
+8) Curcumin has been shown to induce the expression of hemeoxygenase (HO)-1

-(HO)-1 through the activation of Nrf2 in pancreatic cells and thus mediate the
+through the activation of Nrf2 in pancreatic cells and thus mediate the survival

-survival of these cells.
-Ninth, curcumin downregulates the secretion of
+of these cells.
+9) Curcumin downregulates the secretion of insulin-like growth

-insulin-like growth factor-1 but induces the expression of insulin-like growth
+factor-1 but induces the expression of insulin-like growth factor binding

 by reducing phosphorylation levels of the leptin receptor (Ob-R) and its

 downstream targets.
-In addition, curcumin suppresses gene expression of Ob-R in
+11) Curcumin suppresses gene expression of Ob-R in

 HSCs.
-Finally, curcumin has been reported to increase the expression of
+12) Curcumin has been reported to increase the expression of

 adiponectin, which negatively controls obesity.